- Challenge Overview

 You can participate online and/or through meet-ups, as detailed on each of the tabs.
 And…don’t forget to subscribe to our newsletter to stay up to date throughout the challenge.
 Questions?
 Comments?
 Contact Stephanie Fernhaber at stephanie@communityINNOVATE.org.Read more about the challenge goals and champions!

-The INQUIRE phase is now closed!
+The INQUIRE phase is closed.

 Our goal in the INQUIRE phase was to gain a shared understanding of the problem of accessibility to healthy and affordable food in Indianapolis.
 We did this by listening and gathering insights to the following four prompts: (1) Share your story, (2) Experience it, (3) Existing research, and (4) Local initiatives.
 View all of the insights below!